gardener-attic/component-spec/doc/proposal/03-component-repository.md

 ## Functions for Local OCI Artefacts

 OCI artefacts and here mainly OCI images are usually referenced by more than one *Component Descriptor*.
-Therefore we decided not to store local OCI artefacts in the context of a *Component Descriptor* as local blobs.
-Remember, when you upload a local blob you need to specify the *Component Descriptor* it belongs to.
-Only this *Component Descriptor* could reference it.
+Therefore, local OCI artefacts are not stored in the context of a *Component Descriptor* as local blobs.
+Remember, when you upload a local blob, you need to specify the *Component Descriptor* it belongs to and only this *Component Descriptor* could reference it.

 ### UploadLocalOCIArtefact